adblockplus/adblockpluscore/README.md

 consecutive run.

-However, from time to time, or after a cleanup, it is recommended to remove these files manually, and download latest.
+However, from time to time, or after a cleanup, it is recommended to remove these files manually and download the latest.

 *Please note:* downloading doesn't work for Matching filter lists.
 ### Benchmarking